BeibinLi/SPM/data_gen/prompt_templates/explore_prompt_simple.md

 You need to explore the code repo by sending me system commands: ls, cd, cat.
 Notice that all the codes are designed to run at the root of the repo!

 Your GOAL is: read the repo, understand what it means and all its files.
-Then do the given task.
+Then modify the code to do the given task.

 The tools you can use
 1. Read files by using `cat`.
 You can read files already in the repo and files that you created.
 You can only read one file a time to avoid memory and space limits, and you should avoid reading a file multiple times.